dalisoft/release-me/README.md

 # release-me

-An zero-dependency single-file script which does all the work of **semantic-release** with it's GitHub and `npm` plugin and it's so fast
+An zero-dependency single-file shell script which does all the work of **semantic-release** with it's GitHub and `npm` plugin and it's so fast

 ## Features

+- Available everywhere
 - Zero-dependency
+- Zero pre-install
+- Zero wait
 - Single file
 - Fast (<1 sec)